Ask questions about this school. Answers use aggregated data and are subject to error.

 The overall impression from the current students and the admissions committee is very "good ol' boy".
 If you don't fit into their precise box/mold, then you don't fit in and you're not made to feel welcome.

-Applicants commonly wished they had known ahead of time about the interview structure, the importance of relaxation, researching the school thoroughly, the presence of a group interview, the need to arrive early, and the relaxed nature of the interview process.
-Additionally, some mentioned the ranking system based on GPA and DAT scores used by the admissions committee.
+Applicants commonly wish they had known about the lack of food provided during the interview day, the interview structure, the importance of researching the school, and the group interview with dental students.
+Additionally, they recommend arriving early, wearing a suit, and being aware of the ranking system based on GPA and DAT scores used by the admissions committee.

 I wish I would have been aware of the group interview with 4 fourth year dental students that occured before the individual interviews with the admissions committee members.
 This was a group interview with 8 of the applicants and lasted for about 30 minutes.